katzlbt/iOSBootstrapButton/README.md

 BButton is a subclass of UIButton that looks like the [Twitter Bootstrap 2.3.1](http://twitter.github.com/bootstrap) buttons.
 BBIconLabel is a new class to display Icons without button.
 With a single method call it can be set up to convert entered text in InterfaceBuilder to Icons and scale them.
 No need to write code.
+For a working demo see this project: git@github.com:katzlbt/iOSBootstrapButtonDemo.git iOS7 compatible for those who do not like the new iOS7 design.

+#Adding BootstrapButton to your project

+git submodule add git@github.com:katzlbt/iOSBootstrapButton.git BootstrapButton XCode5 will ask you "Share working copy?"
+Answer: NO (not sure what this means though)

+#Using BootstrapButton in your project

+In InterfaceBuilder change the class-name of your Button from UIButton to BButton.
+That's it.
+To programatically use the buttons check out the demo XCode project git@github.com:katzlbt/iOSBootstrapButtonDemo.git

 ### Changes
 * Refactored to be able to use Icomoon Font or any other Font in Buttons.